Overview 2025

 The Bachelor of Design offers the greatest flexibility, with the opportunity to take up to three complete design streams, a second major from another discipline, or even a double degree.

-Core Design Studio units emphasise hands-on learning through collaboration with peers, designers and external stakeholders and the creative development and application of knowledge and skills from your selected design streams in a variety of contexts and project briefs.
+Core Design Studio units emphasise hands-on learning through collaboration with peers, designers, and external stakeholders, and the creative development and application of knowledge and skills from your selected design streams in various contexts and project briefs.

-Combined with design thinking, visualisation and knowledge of design history and ethics, and the opportunity to develop your own projects in the final year, you will graduate with transferable skills that open diverse career pathways in a huge range of industries.
-The Bachelor of Design also offers a pathway to post-graduate study through Honours and PhD.
+Combined with design thinking, visualisation, knowledge of design history and ethics, and the opportunity to develop your own projects in the final year, you will graduate with transferable skills that open diverse career pathways in a wide range of industries.
+The Bachelor of Design also offers a pathway to postgraduate study through Honours and PhD.

 Catalyst Program